zac-garby/lsystems/README.md

  - `line_length`: the mean segment length (default 10).
  - `start_pos`: the position on the screen to start at, as a tuple.
 The screen opens as an 800x800 window, and `(0, 0)` is the center (default `(0, -380)`).
  - `sub_chance`: the probability that each rule substitution will take place.
 Default 1.0.
 Reducing this can lead to some cool effects.

-## Getting help

-If you have any trouble at all setting this up, feel free to email me or simply raise an issue on this repository and I'll help you out.